-If you wait too long to receive medical treatment, or you are inconsistent with your medical care, it may give an insurance claims adjuster grounds to diminish the impact of your injuries, which may lead to your receiving less compensation for your claims.
+If you wait too long to receive medical treatment or you are inconsistent with your medical care, it can endanger your claim.
+Insurance companies may find grounds to diminish the impact of your injuries, which may lead to your receiving less compensation.

 Gather Relevant Documents

 If police officers were called to the accident scene, they should have gathered the necessary information from both parties and created a car crash report.
 If officers were not called to the scene, you should file a report online through the Tucson Police Department’s platform.

 Obtaining a copy of the car accident report is important because you will need it for insurance purposes and to support any legal claims you may have.